Skip to content

 Validate closes the loop.
 Did the implementation match the spec?
 Did anything unexpected break?
 What did we learn that makes the next plan better?

 The teams that skip straight to Implement are the teams that report "AI coding is slower than doing it myself."
-They're right.
-Unplanned AI coding IS slower.
+They're right about unplanned AI coding.
 Planned AI coding is dramatically faster.

 Why Specs Beat Prompts